MacroUniverse/SLISCt/README.md

 void idft_par(MatComp_O &X, Doub xmin, Doub xmax, Long_I Nx, MatComp_I &Y, Doub kmin, Doub kmax)
 ```

-## Data File (.matt)
+## Matt File (.matt)
-.matt is a text based format that I designed to immitate Matlab's .mat file.
+* .matt is a text based format that I designed to immitate Matlab's .mat file.
 * can write many variables and matrices to a single file, with names.
 * can find and read any number of stored variables/matrices from a file by name without scanning through the whole file.
 Thus, reading a large file is fast.
+* the read in value type T2 can be different from the written value type T1, if T1 can be losslessly converted to T2 (see `is_promo<T1,T2>()`).
-* there is a Matlab function `mattread()` that works similar to `load()` to read this file into Matlab workspace.
+* there is a Matlab function `save()` that works similar to `load()` to read this file into Matlab workspace.
 This reading subroutine can be easily implemented for any other language.
 * Matrices are stored in column major order.
 Memory access speed is negaligible comparing to hard-drive.
-* TODO: use `typenum<T>()` to specify type, instead of 1,2,3,etc.

 * TODO: `i` is not necessary, consider use `a+b` or `a-b` to represents complex numbers.
 However, `mattread()` might take longer time because Matlab cannot recognize this format directly.

 ## Related Projects